senaranya/HL7/README.md

 ## Introduction

-This is a PHP-based HL7 Parsing, Generation and Sending library, inspired from the famous Perl Net-HL7 package.
+A PHP-based HL7 v2.x Parsing, Generation and Sending library, inspired from the famous Perl Net-HL7 package.

 ## Installation